-Begin with the bulb 3.5 cm away from the cell and record the power delivered to the load as you increase the distance in 1 cm increments.
+Begin with the bulb 3.5 centimetre away from the cell and record the power delivered to the load as you increase the distance in 1 cm increments.
 You'll see that the power delivered will fall quite rapidly as the distance increases.
 You might want to run through the process two or three times, finding average values of power delivered to the load at each distance.
 Students should be asked to plot a graph of the data with the distance between the filament and the cell on the x axis and power delivered to the load on the y axis, as in the sample data.

 Teacher: We can see from the data that the amount of power being delivered to the load decreases in a non-linear way as the light intensity or brightness falls.

-When increasing the distance between the filament and the cell by a factor of 2, say from 3.5 cm to 7.0 cm, the light intensity will decrease by a factor of 22, which is 4.
+When increasing the distance between the filament and the cell by a factor of 2, say from 3.5 centimetre to 7.0 centimetre, the light intensity will decrease by a factor of 22, which is 4.
 When increasing the distance between the filament and the cell by a factor of 3, say, from 3.5 cm to 10.5 cm, the light intensity will decrease by a factor of 32, which is 9, and so on.